Long-time estimates for heat flows on ALE manifolds: Heat flows on ALE manifolds with a parallel spinor

-\item $M$ is even-dimensional (therefore, we excluded the case of holonomy $G_2$): If the dimension was odd, then the group $\Gamma\in\mathrm{SO(n)}$ at infinity is trivial.
+\item $M$ is even-dimensional (therefore, we excluded the case of holonomy $G_2$): If the dimension was odd, then the group $\Gamma\subseteq\mathrm{SO(n)}$ at infinity is trivial.
 Otherwise, it could not act freely on $\R^n\setminus\left\{0\right\}$.
 However, this implies that $(M,g)$ is AE and contains a line, i.e. a geodesic that is minimizing between all of its points.
 In this situation, $\Ric=0$ and the Cheeger-Gromoll splitting theorem imply that it splits as $(M,g)=(\R\times N,dr^2+h)$ which we already excluded. \item $(M,g)$ has only one end.
 Otherwise, it contains a line and Cheeger-Gromoll would again lead to a contradiction. \item $\mathcal{H}_1(M)=\ker_{L^2}(\Delta_{H_1})=0$.
 This is due to the maximum principle, because $\Delta_{H_1}=\nabla^*\nabla$. \item $(M,g)$ admits at most finite quotients which are again ALE: If $(N,h)$ is an ALE manifold with $(M,g)$ as its universal cover, then we also have a covering map $\pi:M_{\infty}\to N_{\infty}$.
 Because $M$ has only one end, $M_{\infty}$ is connected.
 Since $\pi_1(N_{\infty})$ is finite, $\pi$ is a finite cover which extends to a finite cover $\pi:M\to N$.
 Therefore $N=M/G$ with $G$ being a finite group. \end{itemize} \begin{remark} By restricting to $G$-invariant sections, all the heat kernel estimates we are going to establish in this section do also descend to $M/G$.
-Therefore, we may drop the assumption $\pi_1(M)=\left\{0\right\}$ and state the results as in Subsection \ref{subsubsec : geometric operators}. \end{remark} \begin{remark} All known Ricci-flat ALE manifolds satisfy \eqref{holonomy} and thus carry a parallel spinor.
-Morever, all these groups actually appear as holonomy groups of Ricci-flat ALE manifolds, see \cites{Kro89,Joy99,Joy00,Joy01}.
-It is an open question whether there are other examples, c.f.\ \cite{BKN89}*{p.\ 315}. \end{remark}
+Therefore, we may drop the assumption $\pi_1(M)=\left\{0\right\}$ and state the results as in Subsection \ref{subsubsec : geometric operators}. \end{remark} \begin{remark} It is standard that any Ricci-flat manifold satisfying \eqref{holonomy} carries a parallel spinor.
+Morever, all the groups in \eqref{holonomy} actually appear as holonomy groups of Ricci-flat ALE manifolds, see \cites{Kro89,Joy99,Joy00,Joy01}.
+On the other hand, there are no exmaples of Ricci-flat ALE manifolds which do not carry a parallel spinor.
+It is a major open question whether there such examples exist, c.f.\ \cite{BKN89}*{p.\ 315}. \end{remark}